Seal of Biliteracy

 Students applying for the Illinois State Seal of Biliteracy or Commendation Award must demonstrate proficiency in English and an additional language.

 The SAT is the state academic assessment for high school.
 Districts may use results from the ISBE-provided SAT School Day administration or an alternate SAT session to determine whether a student meets the award's English proficiency requirement, which is the English language arts/reading standard set by the state.
-On October 18, 2017, the Illinois State Board of Education approved a minimum English language arts (ELA) score of 540 to meet standards on the SAT.
+In 2019, the Illinois State Board of Education approved a new minimum English language arts (ELA) score of 480 to meet standards on the SAT.

 To qualify for the Seal of Biliteracy by their senior year of high school, students must demonstrate proficiency in: